George Cole (actor)

-George Edward Cole, OBE (22 April 1925 – 5 August 2015) was an English actor whose career spanned 75 years.
+George Edward Cole (22 April 1925 – 5 August 2015) was an English actor whose career spanned 75 years.
 He was best known for playing Arthur Daley in the long-running ITV comedy-drama show Minder and Flash Harry in the early St Trinian's films.

 Early life

+Cole was born in Tooting, South London.
+He was placed for adoption at ten days old, and adopted by George and Florence Cole.
+They lived in Tooting, moving five miles away to a council flat in Morden when Cole was five years old.
+The senior George suffered from epilepsy, a double hernia, and the after-effects of gas poisoning during the First World War.
+He had several jobs which were curtailed by his ill-health, including pulling a heavy roller for Wandsworth Council.
+In Cole's opinion, the exertion contributed to his father's death.

-Cole was born in Tooting, London.
-He was placed for adoption at ten days of age and adopted by George and Florence Cole, a Tooting council employee and charwoman (cleaner) respectively.
-He attended secondary school in nearby Morden.
-He left school at 14 to be a butcher's boy and had an ambition to join the Merchant Navy but landed a part in a touring musical and chose acting as a career.
-He recalled during that year (1939) he was in Dublin on the day of Britain's entry into World War II when he witnessed an effigy of Neville Chamberlain being publicly burned without interference from the local police.
+Cole attended secondary school in nearby Morden.
+He left school at 14 to be a butcher's boy and had an ambition to join the Merchant Navy, but landed a part in a touring musical and chose acting as a career.
+He recalled that he was in Dublin on the day of Britain's entry into the Second World War, and witnessed an effigy of Neville Chamberlain being publicly burned without interference from the police.